-Design for Prosperity
+We Design for Prosperity

-Our Design Process
+Our Development Process

-Through our design process, we help nonprofits, businesses, financial institutions, and government agencies advance economic and racial justice.
+Through our design process, we help funders, nonprofits, businesses, financial institutions, and government agencies advance economic and racial justice.
 With our partners, we use three interrelated phases of research, design, and evaluation to transform practices, mindsets, and systems.

 Whole Family Human Services